mmorenoverdu/HLJT/HLJT_online/Readme_HLJT_online.md

 If you just want to add a new language without any further modifications (i.e., you do not want to provide other messages than the ones already used), you just need to modify 4 things:
 1. In the instructions files (one per response mode -see below), add add a new **COLUMN**, titled with the name 'instr_msg_' followed by the code of your language (e.g., for Chinese, "ch").
 For each message, provide the corresponding translation into your desired language.
 2. Repeat the same process for the Block_messages.xlsx file.
 You'll need to do it for the 'block_msg_' and 'block_pause_msg' columns.
-3. In PsychoPY, go to Experiment Settings and add a new language to the list of languages in the **language field**, with the name being the language you used in Step 1.
+3. In PsychoPy, go to Experiment Settings and add a new language to the list of languages in the **language field**, with the name being the language you used in Step 1.
 It is critical that you add your language using '' (e.g., 'Chinese').
 If you want your language to be the default choice every time you run the experiment, you just have to **place it at the beginning of the list**.
 4. Add three bits of code in the following routines:
 	- In the language settings routine, go to "update_messages".
 Add an if-else statement following the same procedure as it's outlined for the other languages.
 Remember this is JavaScript code, and therefore special characters must be taken into account.
 Provide the translation for the messages (welcome, adv, pract_welc and bye).
 	- In the block welcome routine,  go to the code component "update message block".
 Add an if-else statement following the same procedure s it's outlined for the other languages.
 This is Python that will be auto-translated to JavaScript, so it's easier to code.
 The name of your variable must be the name you added to the column in the "Block messages.xlsx" Excel sheet.